+Reference: 20 U.S.C.
+6318 et seq.
 34 C.F.R.
 Part 200 et seq.

-In accordance with the requirement of Section 1118 of Title I programs supported by Title I funds must be designed and implemented in consultation with parents of the students being served.
+In accordance with the requirements of Federal law, programs supported by Title I funds must be planned and implemented in meaningful consultation with parents and family members of the students being served.